ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 The highest wave amplitudes seem to occur during non-storm conditions

-Contributors: Remya, Ben, Alexa, Lauren and her Students, Miyoshi can look at Arase for this!, Vanya
+Contributors: Remya, Ben, Alexa, Lauren and her Students, Miyoshi can look at Arase for this!, Vanya  (Ben can provide with location w.r.t. magnetopause)

 So this is maybe 2 studies one (or more) case studies with data and modeling groups and one statistical based.